Measure population inside franchise territories - accurately and defensibly - using buffers, isochrones, or custom polygons.

 Why population accuracy matters

 Franchise performance is tightly linked to the true size and makeup of the serviceable population.
 Underestimate and you’ll shortchange sales projections; overestimate and you’ll overbuild.
-In this post we show how to measure population inside your proposed territories—quickly and defensibly—so your market plans stand up to scrutiny.
+In this post we show how to measure population inside your proposed territories - quickly and defensibly - so you can not only minimize territory disputes, but maximize franchise network competitiveness.

 What counts as a “territory”?